buildcom/BossyUI/CONTRIBUTING.md

 ## JavaScript Style Guide

-We make use of the [aribnb style guide](https://github.com/airbnb/javascript).
+We make use of the [airbnb style guide](https://github.com/airbnb/javascript).
 Please make sure that all contributed code is in line with this style guide.
 Code will be rejected if it is not in line with this standard.

 ## Finding Bugs?